 The circle of Willis begins to form when the right and left internal carotid artery (ICA) enters the cranial cavity and each one divides into two main branches: the anterior cerebral artery (ACA) and middle cerebral artery (MCA). ^[2] The anterior cerebral arteries are then united and blood can cross flow by the anterior communicating (ACOM) artery.
 The ACAs supply most midline portions of the frontal lobes and superior medial parietal lobes.
-The MCAs supply most of the lateral surface of the hemisphere, except the superior portion of the parietal lobe.
+The MCAs supply most of the lateral surface of the hemisphere, except the superior portion of the parietal lobe (via ACA) and the inferior portion of the temporal lobe and occipital lobe.
 The ACAs, ACOM, and MCAs form the anterior half, better known as the anterior cerebral circulation.
-Posteriorly, the basilar artery (BA), formed by the left and right vertebral arteries, branches into a left and right posterior cerebral artery (PCA), forming the posterior portion of the temporal lobe
+Posteriorly, the basilar artery (BA), formed by the left and right vertebral arteries, branches into a left and right posterior cerebral artery (PCA), forming the posterior circulation. ^[3] The PCAs mostly supply blood to the occipital lobe and inferior portion of the temporal lobe